Matetiga/SciVis-Exercises/README.md

 *Note: It is also possible to use devcontainers with docker for advanced users, for more see [here](#markdown-header-using-devcontainers-advanced-users).*

+Using `ninja` enables faster multi-threaded compilation on Windows.
+However, even if it's installed system-wide, Visual Studio Code might not automatically recognize it as a generator.
+To work around this, you can manually specify `ninja` as the generator in your `settings.json` file.
+For more details, refer to [this issue](https://github.com/microsoft/vscode-cmake-tools/issues/134).

 ### Cross-Platform: JetBrains IDEs (IDEA, CLion)

 C/C++-enabled IDEs from JetBrains can be used on both Windows and Linux.
 Similarly to VS Code, you simply open the folder where you checked out the exercise repository.